 PRODUCT TRY OMNEST HOW TO BUY SERVICES ABOUT US

-Cloud computing is a game changing technology that provides customers with means of consuming data center resources.
+Cloud computing is a game-changing technology that provides customers with a means of consuming data center resources.
 Because cloud customers expect good and consistent response times to their requests irrespective of the workload already posted against the cloud, performance and scalability are essential here.
-Typical performance metrics here are e.g. the "number of concurrent users" that a cloud can support respecting certain response time constraints, or throughput and response times of provisioning images (e.g. instances of operating systems) as a function of the number of concurrent provisioning requests in flight.
+Typical performance metrics include the "number of concurrent users" that a cloud can support respecting certain response time constraints, or throughput and response times of provisioning images (e.g. instances of operating systems) as a function of the number of concurrent provisioning requests in flight.

 A typical cloud simulation consisting of several clusters, each cluster containing a number of managed nodes, storage subsystems, and LANs for customer, management, storage access (figure from the paper; click to enlarge)

-A key characteristic of the framework is that it differentiates between blocks that represent hardware (infrastructure) elements, and blocks that are used for modeling software workflows.
-It also introduces a system of a hierarchical request execution phases that separate the simulation of high-level cloud workflows from the simulation of workflows at hardware component level.
+A key characteristic of the framework is that it differentiates between blocks that represent hardware (infrastructure) elements and blocks that are used for modeling software workflows.
+It also introduces a system of hierarchical request execution phases that separate the simulation of high-level cloud workflows from the simulation of workflows at the hardware component level.

 The modeling of hardware is based on resource allocation: hardware components are thought of as providing the active resources (in form of processor cycles or bandwidth associated with disk or network I/O) required by the requests posted against the cloud to perform their operations as required by the business logic.